⚓ Rhode Island Eviction Notice Laws

 • Separate Account: Must be held in a federally insured interest-bearing account separate from the landlord’s personal funds

-• Interest: Tenant is entitled to the interest earned on the deposit, paid annually or at move-out
+• Interest: Tenant is entitled to interest earned, paid annually or at move-out

 • Return Timeline: Must be returned within 20 days after the tenant vacates and provides a forwarding address